sbkashif/sbkashif.github.io/index.md

 - Data-driven discovery of materials with target properties
 - Software development for computational chemistry applications
 - High-throughput simulations for dataset generation
-- Machine learning interatomic potentials (have used only off-the-shelf modles for now)
+- Machine learning interatomic potentials (have used only off-the-shelf modules for now)

 [View CV](/resume){: .view-all-button}